 If you wish to make a complaint against a barrister in Chambers or a member of staff, you are invited to let us know as soon as possible and we will respond very promptly in accordance with our Procedure.
-For a copy of that procedure please click here.

 An overview of Chambers’ Complaints Procedure